FRANCE

 With the help of Valencia tour guides, immerse yourself in the essence of this captivating city, where modernity and tradition blend seamlessly.

-Valencia, Spain’s third-largest city, stands out with its bold and visionary architecture.
-The unmissable City of Arts and Sciences, a true futuristic masterpiece, symbolizes the city’s dynamism and innovative spirit.
-This architectural complex, both elegant and imposing, is a must-see for art, science, and design enthusiasts.
+Valencia, Spain’s third-largest city, stands out with its bold architecture.
+The City of Arts and Sciences, a true futuristic masterpiece, reflects the city’s innovative spirit and is a must-see for art and design lovers.

-But Valencia is also a journey through time.
-Its rich historical legacy is evident everywhere, perfectly integrated into the modern urban landscape.
-Wander through its cobblestone streets, admire its ancient monuments, and enjoy its lively squares where culture and conviviality come together.
+But Valencia is also a walk through history.
+Its rich legacy is visible in the cobblestone streets, ancient monuments, and lively squares that blend culture and conviviality.

 Originally, Valencia was traversed by the Turia River, which was diverted in the 1960s after severe flooding.
 This monumental project gave rise to an exceptional park: the Turia Park, a green oasis in the heart of the city.